Our Services: Specialist Consultancy

 2. When is the CIF bid application deadline?

 The next round of funding for the 2021 – 22 academic year is likely to open in the autumn term.
 Whilst the deadlines have not yet been released, in previous years the deadline for registration has been November with all bids submitted on the ESFA CIF bid portal in December.

 3. What is the CIF policy criteria?

 Every year the Department for Schools and Education update their guidance document and this information is crucial for your bid selection and preparation.
-The document gives the criteria under which CIF bids are assessed.
-If your bids do not closely align with the CIF policy criteria/ priorities then it is unlikely it will be successful.
+If your bid does not closely align with the CIF policy criteria/priorities then it is unlikely that it will be successful.

 4. How can we strengthen our CIF bid?

 The provision of compelling evidence is critical and greatly strengthens your bid.
 As the saying goes, a picture is worth a thousand words and images can clearly illustrate the issue and impact on the school.

 Independent evidence such as condition surveys, asbestos reports, cost breakdown records, energy bills, user statements, records of interruptions to teaching and learning (the list goes on), all emphasize the issues your school is dealing with until funding is secured.